tonyelhabr/nba-wintotals/README.md

 This project (beginning around the time of my graduation from college in May 2016) was my first real dive into experimenting with machine learning models.
 I initiated this project as a means of re-inforcing the concept that I had learned in the
 *Introduction to Statistical Learning with R (ISLR)* book.
+The proejct itself explores the concept of improving NBA team win total predictions using team-level statistics, Las Vegas odds, etc.
 After developing some scripts to scrape data from websites like (<https://www.basketball-reference.com>),
-I tried out various classification and linear regression techniques to predict season win totals for NBA teams.
+I tried out various classification and linear regression techniques to make predictions.

 The primary deliverables of this projects are the `classification.R` and `linear_regression.R` scripts in the `R` folder.
 Both are formatted such that they can be converted directly to a .html or .pdf file
 (using the `rmarkdown::render()` function).
 This was done with `classification.R`.
 (See the `output` folder).
 On the other hand, the `linear_regression.R` script was never fully completed.

-# Summary

-The
+While there was no real goal of discovering a method to improve NBA win total predictions, I found that no single classification method stood out as the best.
+In regards to predictors, it appears that the error in the Las Vegas total for the previous season and the implied odds (derived from the Las Vegas total) for a given season serve as the best predictors.

 # Highlights